People and Story

 Liberate, Heal, Thrive

-• Bridging Black, Indigenous and People of Color/Global Majority (BIPOC) with culturally responsive, collective-trauma informed, and identity-affirming therapy services
+• Bridging Black, Brown, Indigenous and People of Color/Global Majority with culturally responsive, collective trauma-informed, and identity-affirming mental health care

-• Empowering future generations of BIPOC therapists and mental health justice advocates
+• Empowering future generations of racialized therapists and mental health justice advocates through peer support, mentorship and education

-• Dismantling systemic barriers and inequities through policy advocacy & activism
+• Dismantling systemic barriers and inequities through advocacy, community education, and movement organizing

 Our Impact